Mount Aloysius College

 - SAT or ACT College Board scores if you have been out of school less than five years.
 (The ACT is offered monthly at Mount Aloysius College.)

 International Students: Submit an SAT or ACT score and an official copy of your high school or college transcript(s).
 A TOEFL score or IELTS test score is required as part of the application for an individual whose native language is other than English.
-TOEFL must be 173 (Computer Based) or 61 (Internet Based).
+TOEFL must be a 61 (Internet Based).
 IELTS must be above a 6.5.

 - Biology Fellowships